aajanki/yle-dl/README.md

 * `--sublang lang`    Download subtitles, lang = fin, swe, smi, none or all

+* `--maxbitrate br`   Maximum bitrate stream to download, integer in kB/s or "best" or "worst".
+Not all streams support limited bitrates.
+Only approximate when downloading using AdobeHDS.php.

 * `--rtmpdump path`   Set path to rtmpdump binary

 * `--adobehds cmd`    Set command for executing AdobeHDS.php script